Cosmakes/MapTheMouseMind/README.md

-# MapTheMind (Mouse)
+# MapTheMind

 The Obsidian plugin for neuroscientists working on the mouse brain.
-Neuro Mindmap turns your vault into a visual note-taking tool anchored to the Allen Mouse Brain Atlas (CCFv3): browse the whole brain in 3D, drill into Allen reference sections, and attach markdown notes to any region, viewpoint, or cell.
+MapTheMind turns your vault into a visual note-taking tool anchored to the Allen Mouse Brain Atlas (CCFv3): browse the whole brain in 3D, drill into Allen reference sections, and attach markdown notes to any region, viewpoint, or cell.